databricks/devrel/2020-04-22 | Machine Learning with scikit-learn/README.md

 **Part 3: Machine Learning with scikit-learn**

 Abstract: scikit-learn is one of the most popular open-source machine learning libraries among data science practitioners.
 This workshop will walk through what machine learning is, the different types of machine learning, and how to build a simple machine learning model.
 This workshop focuses on the techniques of applying and evaluating machine learning methods, rather than the statistical concepts behind them.
-We will be using data released by the [Johns Hopkins Center for Systems Science and Engineering (CSSE) Novel Coronavirus (COVID-19)](https://github.com/CSSEGISandData/COVID-19).
+We will be using data released by the [New York Times](https://github.com/nytimes/covid-19-data).
 Prior basic Python and pandas experience is required.

 Who should attend this workshop: Anyone and everyone, CS students and even non-technical folks are welcome to join.
 Please note, prior basic Python experience is recommended.